SAP/odata-vocabularies/PersonalData.md

 [~~UserProfileID~~](PersonalData.xml#L228)|*TODO: description is missing - what is a user profile id, and is it tied to some specific identity provider or authorization management tool?
 Who is going to need this, and why?*
 [PersonalData](PersonalData.xml#L233)|Information relating to an identified or identifiable natural person (data subject)<p>Changes are tracked in the audit log.<br/>*TODO: Is this annotation really necessary on fields that are already marked as being contact data (name, email address, birthday, ...)or address data (street, city, ...)?*</p>
 [RelatedData](PersonalData.xml#L240)|Related Entity Information<p>Changes are _not_ tracked in the audit log.<br/>*TODO: discuss with Girish whether this is actually needed, especially: how is this different from other/unrelated data?*</p>
+[LegalEntity???](PersonalData.xml#L246)|Related Entity Information<p>The annotated field holds the (identifier???) of a legal entity                                   A legal entity is a corporation, an association, or any other organization of legal capacity, which has statutory rights and responsibilities.</p>